 By the arrangement of the rocks in Summoner's Rift, the red team (top) has an advantage in killing dragons compared to the blue team (bottom).
 This makes it easier for the red team to approach the drake pit without sight.
 The blue team has to take detours and is much more at risk of falling into a trap if they have to face-check into the river.

 Drake Spawn Mechanics

 Immediately after the kill of the second dragon, the timer (press tab) and the map shows, which type of dragon will spawn from now on.
-One of the three remaining elements is randomly selected, which will now change the map.
-With a death timer of five minutes, a dragon of this element now always spawns until a team has killed four dragons.
+One of the remaining elements is randomly selected, which will now change the map.
+With a death timer of five minutes, a dragon of this element now always spawns until one team has killed four dragons.

 As soon as this is achieved, the elemental drake no longer spawns.
 Instead, the elder dragon spawns after 6 minutes.

 Bonuses from Dragons